skullanbones/mpeg2ts/README.md

 Currently only WIN32 (x86) is supported with VS2015/VC14 compiler which has a fairly large C++11 support.
 There is a VS2015 solution file under msvc/2015 for this project.
 Unit tests (google test) is in same solution as mpeg2ts solution and needs the lib to be build in static mode to access all internal classes/symbols.
-There is a main application called TestTsLib that tests the dynamic mpeg2ts.dll library.
+There is a main application called TestTsLib that uses the dynamic mpeg2ts.dll library.
 To build mpeg2ts.dll project open msvc/2015/mpegts2ts.sln and change to dynamic project.
+These are the VS2015 solution files:
+* mpeg2ts.sln
+* TestTsLib.sln

 ## Continuous integration (CI)
 For CI we use CircleCI which will automatically run all unit tests after a commit either